 Security FAQ

 Ekata employs a risk-based information security program: we protect systems and data according to their sensitivity and exposure to threats.
-Our baseline risk assessments occur annually across both corporate and service environments, and are conducted by a third-party PCI Qualified Security Assessor.
+Our baseline risk assessments occur annually across both corporate and service environments.
+A third-party security risk assessor is engaged to perform a comprehensive evaluation of our security posture.
 They include policy and procedure reviews, control design and functionality review, technical configuration analysis, network and web application penetration testing, and interviews with team members.
-All risks are documented with their associated vulnerabilities, controls, and recommendations for risk reduction.
+All these efforts aim to identify vulnerabilities and ensure compliance with security standards and regulatory requirements.

 Yes, Ekata employs a Qualified Security Assessor company to perform penetration tests annually against our web applications and external networks.
 The latest report is available to prospective and existing customers upon request.

-Yes, Ekata employs an AlienVault SIEM across both service and corporate environments.
+Yes, Ekata employs SIEM across both service and corporate environments.

-In addition to our dedicated security staff, Ekata employs a Managed Security Service Provider for 24/7 monitoring of our service and corporate environments.
+In addition to our dedicated security team, Ekata also employs 24/7 monitoring of our service and corporate environments.

 Ekata employs a Multi-Factor VPN with per-client certificates for remote network access to both corporate and service environments.
 An IAM policy enforces MFA for our AWS console, and alerting is configured should it be disabled.

 All Ekata, and most other Ekata properties, use HTTP Strict Transport Security, which forces all connections to use HTTPS.
-We currently only support TLS 1.2.
+We currently only support TLS 1.2 and above.

 Ekata service environment is hosted in AWS across multiple availability zones and employs AWS Shield Advanced.